pannaf/valkyrie/README.md

 pip install nemoguardrails==0.9.0
 pip install -r requirements.txt
 ```
-There's a small dependency conflict with the LangChain version for `nemoguardrails` that I did a small workaround for by installing `nemoguardrails` first.
+`nemoguardrails` gets installed first separately to avoid dependency conflicts.
 I still wind up with this warning:
 ```text
 ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts. nemoguardrails 0.9.0 requires langchain!=0.1.9,<0.2.0,>=0.1.0, but you have langchain 0.2.3 which is incompatible. nemoguardrails 0.9.0 requires langchain-community<0.1.0,>=0.0.16, but you have langchain-community 0.2.4 which is incompatible.
 ```
-But.. things ran fine for me with this setup, so I didn't spend time looking into resolving this further.
+But.. things ran fine 🤷‍♀️

 ## Environment Variables
 ### `.env` File Template